Table of Contents

 Saint-Remy-de-Provence is the first town in Provence that we have visited, and we are so in love with this captivating town.
 Whether history, art, gourmet food or simply relaxation, it delivers it all and is the perfect base for exploring other villages and towns.

 The walk into town from our campsite was enjoyable and only took 10 minutes.

-The roads encircling the old town are leafy and lined both sides with beautiful plane trees, charming cafes and restaurants.
+The roads encircling the old town are leafy and lined on both sides with beautiful plane trees, charming cafes and restaurants.
 These trees gave a lovely dappled shade while we enjoyed our first Provençal glass of rose before wandering into the old town.

 The town is very picturesque, and as you stroll around, you get the overwhelming feeling that you are in the heart of Provence.

 This area of narrow cobbled lanes is mainly pedestrianised, which makes it much more relaxing while strolling around admiring the old stone buildings.
-We found the beautiful and intimate squares with old fountains, charming boutiques, enticing shops, art galleries and provincial restaurants absolutely irresistible.
+We found the beautiful and intimate squares with old fountains, charming boutiques, enticing shops, art galleries and provincial restaurants irresistible.

 We always enjoy exploring the quieter side streets of a town finding tiny courtyards and squares that are sometimes forgotten by the tourists or just to photograph the fragrant window boxes and colourfully painted shutters.

-Saint-Rémy-de-Provence is one of the oldest towns in France dating back to ancient Roman times with the archaeological site of Glanum just outside the town.
+Saint-Rémy-de-Provence is one of the oldest towns in France, dating back to ancient Roman times, with the archaeological site of Glanum just outside the town.

 Bus from Les Pins to Rond Pont de la Gare: Line 57 Bus Operator: Cartreize.
 The journey is approximately 29 minutes costing £2-£3